 One can begin with the fact that an increase in communicative possibilities also increases the probability of conflict.
 (376)

 Technologies such as the printing press and Internet also increase opportunities for communication, conflict, and surprise.
 A reader might disagree with something in a book, and write a critical response.
 But as an audience member in a lecture hall, the person would be less likely to criticize a lecturer.
-Codes of politeness would prevent the face-to-face criticism.
+Codes of politeness would prevent face-to-face criticism.
 As Luhmann writes,

 Means of dissemination like writing and printing switch off the repression of conflict typical of interaction systems.(Luhmann, Social Systems, p.
 376)

-Thus, the printing press radically increased the probability for open conflict.
+Thus, the printing press radically increased the probability for open conflict–and potential social self-destruction.
 Consider the battles and great polemicists of the early modern period–e.g., Martin Luther, John Calvin, Jonathan Swift, Edmund Burke.
 As this kind of conflict became expected, measures such as libel laws were created to manage the conflict.
-In other words, the legal system stepped in, offering structural instability rather than simple, random instability.
+In other words, the legal system stepped in, offering structural instability (expected instability) rather than random instability.